utgupta27/task_organiser/README.md

 # task-organiser
-A Beautiful Flutter Application for organising To-Do Tasks, Notes and Reminders.
+A Beautiful Application for organising To-Do Tasks, Notes and Reminders.

 ## SnapShots
 <table>